ZainLipa/ZainLipa/README.md

 ### Hi there 👋
 ### my name is Zain

-🔭 I’m currently working on Speech Emotion recognition using Python
+🔭 I’m currently working on Speech Emotion recognition using Python project
 <!--
 **ZainLipa/ZainLipa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.